-In Trial 1, there was an increased incidence of liver test abnormalities in the OPDIVO-treated group as compared to the chemotherapy-treated group, with increases in AST (28% vs 12%), alkaline phosphatase (22% vs 13%), ALT (16% vs 5%), and total bilirubin (9% vs 0).
-Immune-mediated hepatitis occurred in 1.1% (3/268) of patients receiving OPDIVO; two with Grade 3 and one with Grade 2.
+In Trial 3, the incidences of increased liver test values were AST (16%), alkaline phosphatase (14%), ALT (12%), and total bilirubin (2.7%).
 Monitor patients for abnormal liver tests prior to and periodically during treatment.
 Administer corticosteroids for Grade 2 or greater transaminase elevations.
-Withhold OPDIVO for Grade 2 and permanently discontinue OPDIVO for Grade 3 or 4 immunemediated hepatitis.
+Withhold OPDIVO for Grade 2 and permanently discontinue OPDIVO for Grade 3 or 4 immune-mediated hepatitis.